Types of hysterectomy surgery

 A partial hysterectomy, shown top left, removes the uterus.
 A total hysterectomy, shown top right, removes the uterus and cervix.
 The surgeon also may remove the ovaries and fallopian tubes, shown on the bottom.

-An abdominal hysterectomy is a surgical procedure that removes your uterus through an incision in your lower abdomen.
-Your uterus — or womb — is where a baby grows if you're pregnant.
-A partial hysterectomy removes just the uterus, leaving the cervix intact.
+An abdominal hysterectomy is an operation that removes the uterus through a cut in the lower belly, also called the abdomen.
+This is known as an open procedure.
+The uterus, also called the womb, is where a baby grows when someone is pregnant.
+A partial hysterectomy removes the uterus, leaving the neck of the womb in place.
+The neck of the womb is the cervix.
 A total hysterectomy removes the uterus and the cervix.

-A hysterectomy can also be performed through an incision in the vagina (vaginal hysterectomy) or by a laparoscopic or robotic surgical approach — which uses long, thin instruments passed through small abdominal incisions.
+A hysterectomy also can be done through a cut in the vagina.
+This is called a vaginal hysterectomy.
+Or you may have laparoscopic or robotic surgery, which uses long, thin instruments passed through small cuts in the belly.

-An abdominal hysterectomy may be recommended over other types of hysterectomy if:
+You may need an abdominal hysterectomy instead of other types of hysterectomy if:

 - You have a large uterus.

-- Your doctor wants to check other pelvic organs for signs of disease.
+- Your health care provider wants to check other pelvic organs for signs of disease.

-- Your surgeon feels it's in your best interest to have an abdominal hysterectomy.
+- Your surgeon feels it's in your best interest to do the surgery as an open procedure.